mickk-/mickk-.github.io/_drafts/over-expressive/decltype.md

 layout: post
 title: A decltype reminder
 series: Over-expressive Types
-slug: over-expressive-decltype
-categories: devlog
+categories: devlog over-expressive-types
 topics: generic concepts
-date: 2016-05-02
+date: 2016-05-12
 ---

 Did you know there are two features behind the C++11 `decltype` keyword[^1]?
 On the one hand you can use `decltype` to query the type of an *entity*, and on the other hand you can use it to query the type of an *expression*.
-[This Stack Overflow question](http://stackoverflow.com/questions/3097779/decltype-and-parentheses) showcases how those two features can report seemingly different things.
+[This Stack Overflow question](http://stackoverflow.com/questions/3097779/decltype-and-parentheses) showcases how these two features can report seemingly different things.
 Throughout this series I'll make sure to always explicitly specify which `decltype` variant I'm referring to.